JetBrains/teamcity-documentation/topics/https-server-settings.md

 If you do not wish to let TeamCity request certificates from Let's Encrypt, obtain and manually upload an SSL certificate and a private RSA or ECC key.

+> ECC keys are supported starting with the 2023.05.1 bug-fix update.
+>
+{type="note"}

 * A certificate must be a `.pem` file.
 * A private key must be in `PKCS#1` (only for RSA keys) or `PKCS#8` (RSA and ECC keys) format and non-encrypted.